MarquisPierre/mmp200/week1/html-intro.md

 On the other hand, the following line is an element:

         <p>This is a great day</p>

+It includes the start and end tags, as well as the content.

 This is another element:

-        <div><p>This is a great day</p></div>.
+        <div><p>This is a great day</p></div>

 An **attribute** is a property of an element.
-It is written inside the start tag in the following form
+It is written inside the start tag in the following form:

         <tag attribute="value">

-For example the src attribute points to a file’s name and location:
+For example the src attribute points to a file’s name and location, in the form of a URL:

         <img src="images/flower.gif" />